Current ship times are 4-6 weeks. We recommend using UPS for timely delivery.

 Our wildflower mix may contain a mixture of the following seeds: black-eyed susan, spurred snapdragon, sweet alyssum, bird’s eye, farewell to spring, dwarf catchfly, and Shirley Poppy (depending on availability).

-Our herb mix contains dill, thyme, oregano, parsley, chive, and basil.
+Our herb mix may contain dill, thyme, oregano, parsley, chive, and basil.

-Our vegetable mix contains carrot, lettuce and tomato.
+Our vegetable mix may contain carrot, lettuce and tomato.

 Certain seeds can cause slight discoloration of the paper.
 Usually this is minimal and does not take away from the quality of the finished product.